-We have a contractual earn-out arrangement in connection with our acquisition of the HIS business, whereby Pfizer may be entitled up to an additional \$225.0 million in cash upon achievement of performance targets for the company for the three years ending December 31, 2019 (see Note 8: Fair Value Measurement).
-The amount to be paid cannot be determined until the earn-out period has expired.
-The estimated fair value of the contingent earn-out as of June 30, 2019 is \$0.2 million.
+We have a contractual earn-out arrangement in connection with our acquisition of the HIS business, whereby Pfizer may be entitled up to an additional \$225.0 million in cash upon achievement of certain performance targets for the company for the three years ending December 31, 2019 (see Note 8: Fair Value Measurement).
+As of September 30, 2019, there is a remote probability that we will meet the performance targets by December 31, 2019, accordingly the estimated fair value of the contingent earn-out as of September 30, 2019 has been reduced to zero.